 You wouldn’t want to live in a bathtub for your entire life, right?
 That’s basically what life is like at SeaWorld for the orcas and other marine animals who are forced to live there and perform “tricks” for noisy crowds.
-Instead of living freely with their families in the ocean, these intelligent, social animals spend their days swimming in endless circles in tiny tanks.
-They are denied everything that is natural and important to them.
+Instead of being with their families in the ocean, these intelligent, social animals spend their days swimming in endless circles inside cramped tanks.
+They can’t do anything that’s natural or important to them.

 SeaWorld wants people to think it’s helping animals, but that’s just not true.
-Here are eight things that are true about SeaWorld:
+Here are eight things that are true about SeaWorld and orcas:

 You know how your parents cover you with sunblock before you go out in the sun to make sure you don’t get burned?
-Well, in the wild, orcas spend 95 percent of their time deep down in the ocean to protect themselves from the sun.
-Since the orcas at SeaWorld live in shallow pools with chemical-filled water and can’t hide from the sunlight, they get a lot of sunburns.
+Well, in nature, orcas spend 95% of their time deep down in the ocean to protect themselves from the sun.
+Since the orcas at SeaWorld live in shallow pools and spend most of their time floating at the surface, they get a lot of sunburns.

-Workers usually cover up the burns with black zinc oxide, which matches the orcas’ skin.
-Although zinc oxide is also used as sunblock, it’s usually put on the orcas once they’re already burned so the public can’t see how hurt they are.
+Workers have covered up the burns with black zinc oxide, which matches the orcas’ skin.
+Although zinc oxide is also used as sunblock, it was put on the orcas after they were already burned so the public couldn’t see how hurt they were.

-Five of the orcas living at SeaWorld today were stolen from their families in the wild.
-For example, Tilikum was a whale who was taken from his ocean home when he was only 2 years old.
+Three of the orcas living at SeaWorld today were abducted from their families in nature.
+For example, Corky was taken from her ocean home when she was only about 4 years old.
 Can you imagine being taken away from your family at that young age?

-People stole him because they knew they could sell him to a company like SeaWorld for a lot of money.
-He was trapped in a tank at the park for the last 25 years of his life.
+People took her because they knew they could sell her to a company like SeaWorld for a lot of money.
+She’s been trapped in a tank at the park for the last 50 years.

 Orcas aren’t the only ones at SeaWorld who are in danger—there are reports of more than 100 cases of orca aggression at SeaWorld parks, some of which have led to human injuries and even death.

-Orcas in the wild normally live between 30 and 50 years.
-Their maximum life span is between 60 and 70 years for males and between 80 and more than 100 for females (holy cow, that’s longer than a lot of humans!).
-The average age of orcas who have died in captivity (aka, were stuck at SeaWorld) is only 14 years old.
+Orcas in nature normally live between 30 and 50 years.
+The maximum life expectancy is 60 for males and 80 for females.
+But the average age of orcas who have died in captivity is only 14 years old.

-SeaWorld says that collapsed dorsal fins, which are fins that are bent over, are normal for all orcas.
+SeaWorld says that collapsed dorsal fins, which are fins that are bent over, are normal for even orcas in nature.
 However, that’s not true.
-Bent dorsal fins are caused by the whales living somewhere that is completely unnatural and are hardly ever seen in the wild.
+Bent dorsal fins are usually caused by living somewhere that is completely unnatural and are hardly ever seen in nature.

-All adult male orcas in captivity have collapsed dorsal fins, while only 1 to 5 percent of males in some populations in the wild have them.
+All adult male orcas in captivity have collapsed dorsal fins, while only 1% to 5% of males in some populations in nature have them.

 A lot of people believe that the trainers at SeaWorld are biologists or animal experts.
 However, the trainers often have no true education in marine biology or animal behavior!
 Doesn’t make much sense, right?